process-analytics/.github/profile/README.md

 ![Cheat sheet image](cheat_sheet.png)

-Contribution guidelines - how can the community get involved?

-List repo
-- bpmn-visualization
-- bpmn-visualization-examples
-- bpmn-visualization-R
-- website
+Our spearhead project is [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js/), a TypeScript library for visualizing process execution data on [BPMN diagrams](https://www.bpmn.org/).
+It comes with its companion [examples](https://github.com/process-analytics/bpmn-visualization-examples/) repository.

+R users will be interested in [bpmn-visualization-R](https://github.com/process-analytics/bpmn-visualization-R/), the R package for visualizing process execution data on BPMN diagrams, using overlays, style customization and interactions.

+If you are more into design and project content, check the [Process Analytics website](https://github.com/process-analytics/process-analytics.dev/) repository.

 ### 🍿 Be ready for Hacktoberfest 2021

 Want to contribute as part of [Hacktoberfest](https://hacktoberfest.digitalocean.com/) ?
 The following [BPMN diagram](https://www.bpmn.org/) explains the participation process at a glance.

 Want to use the same kind of image to call for Hactoberfest contributions in your own project or repository?